sanjeev-kumar-singh-dev/ecommerce-backend-api/README.txt

-FOR THE SET UP OF PROJECT, PLEASE FOLLOW THE SET UP GUIDE VIDEO PROPERLY WITHOUT SKIPPING ANYTHING.
+FOR THE SET UP OF PROJECT, PLEASE FOLLOW THE SET UP GUIDE

 -----------------------------------------------------------------------